Nasal Airway Surgery

-You may have some swelling or bruising around the nose and eyes.
+You may have some swelling and bruising around the nose and eyes.
 This should gradually disappear over a couple of weeks.
 You may also have some nasal drainage and bleeding.
-Your doctor will tell you how much drainage or bleeding to expect and how much is abnormal based on your specific procedure.
+Your doctor will tell you how much drainage or bleeding to expect and how much is abnormal for you.

 Using a cool mist humidifier as directed by your doctor may be helpful during recovery.

 Recovery after surgery is a gradual process.
 Recovery time varies depending on the procedure, type of anesthesia, your general health, age, and other factors.
 Full recovery takes two to four weeks.

 Pain control is important for healing and a smooth recovery.
 There will be discomfort after your nasal airway surgery.
 Your doctor will treat your pain so you are comfortable and can get the rest you need.
 Call your doctor if your pain gets worse or changes because it may be a sign of a complication.

 When should I call my doctor?

 It is important to keep your follow-up appointments after nasal airway surgery.
 Contact your doctor for questions and concerns between appointments.
 Call your doctor right away or seek immediate medical care if you have:

 Bleeding, especially a sudden increase in bleeding from the nose.
 A small amount of blood draining from your nose is normal after nasal airway surgery.
 Follow your doctor’s instructions for how to handle bleeding and when to call for bleeding.

 Drainage of large quantities of thin, clear fluid from one side of your nose